January 15 in History

 English footballer

-Chloe Maggie Kelly is an English professional footballer who plays as a forward for Women's Super League club Arsenal and the England national team.
-Kelly started her senior career at Arsenal, prior to going on loan to…
+Chloe Maggie Kelly is an English professional footballer who plays as a attacking midfielder for Women's Super League club Arsenal and the England national team.
+Kelly started her senior career at Arsenal, prior to…

 Read More